foxnewsnetwork/foxyam/README.markdown

 Tasks
 =
+Tuesday April 22
++ conversation pictures index page
++ pay chase bills
++ merchant show page

 Monday April 21
-+ conversation pictures
+- conversation pictures done, but the index page still needs owkr

 Friday April 18
-+ waste time w/json and alex
+- waste time w/json and alex

 Thursday April 17
 - Do a write up for all the things that still need to be done